 In recognition of his contribution to the arts and creative industries he was awarded a Fellowship to the Royal Society of Arts in 2016, achieved Chartered Status with the Chartered Management Institute in 2017, and recently completed a Masters in Business Administration qualification with the Open University Business School.
 He also serves as Vice-Chair of the Board of Trustees for 'Classical Sheffield', a charity committed to championing classical music-making across the Sheffield city region.

 Sophia started work as Concerts Administrator in February 2016.
 Since graduating from The Department of Music in 2011, she has worked at Cheltenham Music Festival as well as several smaller festivals, for the composer David Matthews, and at the Barber Institute of Fine Arts at the University of Birmingham.
 Aside from her work life, she is co-founder and curator of the pop-up contemporary classical night Strangers Sounds in Birmingham, loves spending time outdoors, making photographs, and doting over her Border Terrier, Jaz.

-Jenny is currently in her second year studying Music at Sheffield University.
-Having participated in musical activities since she was young, Jenny is now involved with university orchestras and ensembles here in Sheffield.
-Over the past year she has enjoyed volunteering alongside other music students at events in the city and is now excited to be working as a member of the Concerts Team.
-In her free time, Jenny loves going to concerts, playing Scrabble and attempting to bake.
+Jenny is currently in her third year studying Music at Sheffield University.
+Having participated in musical activities since she was young, Jenny is now involved with university orchestras and ensembles here in Sheffield, including the Sheffield University Symphony Orchestra and the Hallam Sinfonia.
+Over the past two years she has enjoyed volunteering alongside other music students at events in the city and is now excited to be working as a member of the Concerts Team for a second year.
+In her free time, Jenny loves going to concerts, playing board games and walking in the Peak District.